Sigma 85mm f/1.4 DG DN ART Lens Review (Sony E-Mount)

 beautiful tokyo japan architecture taken at sunrise with sigma lens

 In the past, I have discussed my reasons for using the Sigma lenses as my go-to brand for prime lenses coupled with the Sony A7R III body.
-In fact, I have an entire photography gallery dedicated to the Sigma prime lenses in my camera bag.
 For the past year, a Sigma lens has been pretty much always attached to the Sony camera body for all of my photography projects.

 In short, I have been very fortunate to carry this lens for different styles of photography, and with this 85mm being one of my first prime lenses ever, I have been able to use it to challenge myself as a photographer and try to utilize the lens in more creative ways.